ucpdh23/Servant/README.md

 * In order to simplify development, a [Conventions over configurations](https://en.wikipedia.org/wiki/Convention_over_configuration) policy has been adopted.
 This project implement abstract some concepts, providing a mini-framework to simplify development:
        - Providing almost a 99% friendly object-oriented static way to map and use json data.
-       - improved communication system inside the vertx nodes system thanks to java enum objects.
+       - Improved communication system inside the vertx nodes system thanks to java enum objects.
        - Toolkit to build state machines with a java enums language.
        - Interaction between java with kotlin code.